 In most cases, the cost of your bond is fixed for the entire bond term.
-However, changes to the bond amount, ownership structure or the term of the bond, or the ownership structure of the bonded company may result in an increase or decrease in the bond cost.
+However, changes to the bond amount, the term of the bond, or the ownership structure of the bonded company may result in an increase or decrease in the premium (bond cost).
 Additionally, many bonds contain cancellation provisions in the event that the insurer or the customer needs to terminate the bond.

-A mid-term surety bond cancellation will usually result in a partial return of premium to the customer.
+A mid-term surety bond cancellation may be eligible for a partial return of premium to the customer.
 It is important to point out that some surety bonds are not cancellable during the term.
-Others may require an official release from the obligee for cancellation.
+Other bonds may require an official release from the obligee for cancellation.

 Will the Surety Bond Cost Change at Renewal?

 Start with our easy online quote request form.
-The quote request only takes a couple minutes and your quote is free with no no-obligations.
+The quote request only takes 2 minutes and your quote is free with no no-obligations.
 If you prefer, call 800-608-9950 to speak with a surety bond specialist.
 The helpful and knowledgeable staff at Surety Bonds Direct has years of experience delivering surety bonds at great rates to all types of customers across the country.
 We handle bonds for new and existing businesses, and our expertise allows us to secure excellent bond rates for customers with poor credit and with excellent credit.

 We use a simplified bonding process and leverage our deep surety marketplace expertise to negotiate the best rates with leading surety companies on your behalf.
 Premium financing options may also be available to spread out the cost of your bond over time.